| 1999 |

 | 2015 |

-Xenopus TACC1 (ortholog of human TACC1) functions as a microtubule plus-end tracking protein (+TIP); the conserved C-terminal TACC domain is required for plus-end localization; TACC1 is required for normal microtubule growth speed in embryonic mesenchymal cells and shows partial functional redundancy with TACC3 in regulating microtubule growth lifetime. |
+Xenopus TACC1 acts as a microtubule plus-end tracking protein (+TIP) and regulates microtubule dynamics; the conserved C-terminal TACC domain is required for plus-end localization.
+TACC1 and TACC3 are each required for maintaining normal microtubule growth speed in Xenopus embryonic mesenchymal cells, with partial functional redundancy in regulating microtubule growth lifetime. |

 Cytoskeleton (Hoboken, N.J.) |